 With the City of Selkirk’s Pre-Authorized Utility Bill Payment Program, your financial institution will automatically withdraw your Utility Bill payments on the 5th of the month the bill is due.

 You will still receive a Utility Bill in the mail for you records.
 There is no cost to register for this service.

 How to apply:

-- print the application form and then fill it out.
+- Fill out the application form and then print it

 - Write “VOID” across one of your personal cheques and include it with your application form